eclipse-bluechi/bluechi/README.developer.md

 Meson will output the artifacts to `./builddir/bin/usr/local/`.
 This directory is referred to in the following sections simply as `<builddir>`.

-To allow `BlueChi` and `bluechi-agent` to own a name on the local system D-Bus, the provided configuration files need to be copied (if not already existing):
+To allow `bluechi` and `bluechi-agent` to own a name on the local system D-Bus, the provided configuration files need to be copied (if not already existing):

 ```bash